SCP002/m3u_gen_acestream/README.md

   # Use empty string to include results with unset language.
   # Example:
   # languagesFilter:
-  # - "keep channels with language A"
+  # - 'keep channels with language A'
-  # - "keep channels with language B"
+  # - 'keep channels with language B'
   languagesFilter: []
   #
   # If true, only keep channels with languages that are in filter, but not any other.